Section I – Define query population (upper left panel)

 Click on the burger menu in the upper right corner of the chart to download the resulting query figure as a JPEG image, SVG vector image, or PDF document.

-Access the state map by choosing “Entire U.S.” as your geographic query area, and selecting “State” as the display option.
+Access the tile-state map by choosing “Entire U.S.” as your geographic query area, and selecting “State” as the display option.
 Hover your mouse over the chart to see numbers in each state.
 Use the navigation button at the upper left corner or scroll the mouse wheel over the map to zoom in and out.
+You can also click on a state to zoom in and see the state's county rates.
+Click the “Back to U.S.” button to return to the state tile-map.
 Use the burger menu in the upper right of the chart to download the map as a JPEG image, SVG vector image, or PDF document.

 A county map is available when you select a specific state as the geographic area for your query, and display by county.
-The county map for Minnesota is shown below as an example.
+You can also click on a specific state in the state tile-map mentioned above.
+The county map for Minnesota is shown as an example.
 Hover over the map to see the death rate (per 1000 PY) in each county.
 Use the navigation button or your mouse to zoom in and out of the county map.
 Download the county map by clicking the burger menu located in the upper right corner of the chart.

 The resulting table is shown here on the right-hand side of the page.
 You can copy the table to the clipboard, print it, or click on the “Download” button to download it in CSV, Excel, or PDF format.